-Income from services and commissions obtained over the period the services are rendered is recognized in the income statement in the period to which it refers.
+Income from services and commissions obtained over the period the services are rendered is recognized in the income statement over said period.

-Income from services and commissions integrating the remuneration of financial instruments is recorded in the income statement using the effective interest rate method.
+Income from services and commissions that integrates the remuneration of financial instruments is recorded in the income statement using the effective interest rate method.